Cathy Moran Hajo, 212-998-8666 email@example.com

 - Look at a few Omeka-driven exhibits at the Omeka Showcase of Exhibits

-Lab: Omeka exhibits
+Lab: Omeka Exhibits

-Time is a popular organizing principle for historical presentations.
-Creating timelines and periodization offer powerful ways to organize and relate historical facts and artifacts.
+Time and place are popular organizing principles for historical presentations.
+Creating maps, timelines and periodization offer powerful ways to organize and relate historical facts and artifacts.

 - Jason Scott Smith, “The Strange History of the Decade: Modernity, Nostalgia, and the Perils of Periodization,” Journal of Social History, Vol. 32, No. 2 (Winter, 1998), pp. 263-285.

 - Stephen Robertson, “Putting Harlem on the Map,” Writing History in the Digital Age Spring 2012 version.

 - Tim Hitchcox, “Academic History Writing and the Headache of Big Data,” Historyonics blog, Jan.
 30, 2012.